-At first blush, itchy pink fiberglass and fluffy gray cellulose seems quite different.
+At first look, itchy pink fiberglass and fluffy gray cellulose seem quite different.
 But the two types of insulation wouldn’t be competing for the same share of the housing insulation market if they weren’t in many ways alike.

 First off, both cellulose and fiberglass are inexpensive.
 Among the wide range of available insulation materials — including XPS foam board, EPS, polyisocyanurate, rock wool, and spray foam — cellulose and fiberglass are, inch for inch and square foot for square foot, the least expensive.

 Of course, prices can vary from contractor to contractor and may vary if you have access to a special deal, but in general, fiberglass batts and cellulose are usually the cheapest insulation options.